 There are different ways to achieve this goal but that’s the gist of it.

-> The question are there any differences between the way life insurance is handled in the US vs. Canada?
+The question are there any significant variations between the way life insurance is handled in the US vs. Canada?

-> Life Insurance In Canada: We're a Much Smaller Market
+Life Insurance In Canada: We're a Much Smaller Market

 I don’t know if people in Canada really think about the sheer size of the US market compared to the Canadian Market.
 As of June 28th, 2021 the population of the United States is 332,943,021 million!